 UK blues artist Alex Haynes draws influence from the ‘60s British blues boom, ‘50s R&B and Rock ’n’ Roll, and blues artists such as RL Burnside, John Lee Hooker and Jessie Mae Hemphill.

-As a live performer he has supported artists including US R&B legend Geno Washington, UK bluesman Big Boy Bloater, blues/dance act Alabama3, and in spring ’19 will be supporting one of the all time greats, Bobby Rush, at the Salaise Blues Festival.
+As a live performer he has supported artists including US R&B legend Geno Washington, UK bluesman Big Boy Bloater, blues/dance act Alabama3, and one of the all time greats, Bobby Rush.